-Topic of Interest: Feline Kidney Health and the Impact of Dietary Phosphorus and Calcium (CaP-K)
+1. The Impact of Dietary Phosphorus and Calcium (CaP-K) on Feline Kidney Health

-EveryCat Health Foundation, in a special funding opportunity co-sponsored by Nestlé Purina Petcare and Mars Petcare, will be funding grants that address the effect that dietary phosphorus and calcium to phosphorus ratio have on renal health in cats.
-Approximately $400,000 is available to fund proposals of sufficient scientific merit, relevance and potential to impact feline health.
+EveryCat Health Foundation, in a special funding opportunity co-sponsored by Nestlé Purina Petcare and Mars Petcare, is funding grants that address the effect that dietary phosphorus and calcium to phosphorus ratio have on renal health in cats as well as biomarkers to detect early renal disease.
+Approximately $400,000 is available to fund proposals of sufficient scientific merit, relevance, and potential to impact feline health.

 The overall goal of such research is to provide evidence that will lead to scientific consensus on safe levels and types of dietary phosphorus for feline diets.
-High priority areas have been identified and will be given special consideration.
-These include:
+High priority areas that have been identified and will be given special consideration include:

 - Investigation of factors that influence phosphorus bioavailability and metabolism including source and form of phosphorus in foods.

-- Identification of biomarkers of renal injury, especially markers that detect early kidney changes.
+- Identification of biomarkers of renal injury (i.e., especially markers that detect early kidney changes before irreversible damage occurs).

 - Identification of in vitro assays that correlate with in vivo function of phosphorus sources.

 “Kidney disease is the number one cause of death in older cats, but its cause is unknown.
-EveryCat Health Foundation has teamed up with two giants of the pet food industry, Nestlé Purina Petcare and Mars Petcare, to fund health studies investigating these critical areas that improve the quality and longevity of every cat’s life.” states Drew Weigner, DVM, EveryCat Health Foundation’s President.
+EveryCat Health Foundation has teamed up with two giants of the pet food industry, Nestlé Purina Petcare, and Mars Petcare, to fund health studies investigating these critical areas that improve the quality and longevity of every cat’s life,” states Drew Weigner, DVM, EveryCat Health Foundation’s Past President.

 It is expected that most grants will be in the range of $10,000 – $50,000 for 1-2-year projects.
 Projects must demonstrate their relevance regarding the topic of interest and their benefit to improving feline health, particularly regarding domestic cats.